petersilva/drobo-utils/README.txt

 ------

-Those worried about safety of using this software should know:  it was developed with assistance from the vendor (Digital Robotics Inc.), and in every case, based on vendor documentation, and with at least encouragement, if not outright support.
+Those worried about safety of using this software should know:  it was developed with assistance from the vendor (Data Robotics Inc.), and in every case, based on vendor documentation, and with at least encouragement, if not outright support.
 For each release, a QA.txt file is built, demonstrating the functionality tests run.
 There are multiple checksum verifications built